brefphp/bref/docs/frameworks/symfony.md

 We still have a few modifications to do on the application to make it compatible with AWS Lambda.

 Since [the filesystem is readonly](/docs/environment/storage.md) except for `/tmp` we need to customize where the cache and the logs are stored in the `src/Kernel.php` file.
-This is done by adding 3 new methods to the `Kernel` class.
+This is done by adding 2 new methods to the `Kernel` class:
-We still want our [build directory](https://symfony.com/doc/current/reference/configuration/kernel.html#build-directory) to be readonly so we make it use the default `var/cache` directory.

-> Note : having the build directory readonly on Lambda means you have to pre-warm the cache as part of your deploy process

 ```php
     public function getLogDir()